GoogleCloudPlatform/click-to-deploy/k8s/cassandra/README.md

 To scale down number of replicas, please use script `scripts/scale_down.sh`, or manually scale down cluster in following steps.

-To remove nodes from cluster, start from highest numbered pod $INDEX
+To remove Cassandra nodes from cluster Cassandra cluster, and then pod from K8s, start from highest numbered pod $INDEX

 For each node, do following steps
 1. Run `nodetool decommission` on Cassandra container
 1. Scale down stateful set by one with `kubectl scale sts` command
-1. Wait till pod is removed from cluster
+1. Wait until pod is removed from cluster
 1. Remove persistent volume and persistent volume claim belonging to that replica

-Repeat this procedure till Cassandra cluster has expected number of pods
+Repeat this procedure until Cassandra cluster has expected number of pods

 For more information about the StatefulSets scaling, check the [Kubernetes documentation](https://kubernetes.io/docs/tasks/run-application/scale-stateful-set/#kubectl-scale).